dcunited001/dcunited001.github.io/_posts/2017-10-06-fatal-flaws-of-antifragile-system-design-patterns.md

 #### [Free @dcunit3d](#free-dcunit3d)

-(describe this as an indictment of *some* antifragile systems...)
+- intro/thesis statement
+  - link in paper on "transport" processes
+  - reference paper on antifragile communication (protection against jamming & protocol hijacking)

 <a name="sociophysical-miasma-and-iatrogenic-interventions" />

 # [Sociophysical Miasma and Iatragenic Interventions](#sociophysical-miasma-and-iatrogenic-interventions)

-There is a tendency to mute any nodes that stand out as distinct or different, which dampens any signals they produce.
+There is a tendency to mute any nodes that stand out as distinct or different, dampening any signals they produce.
 If those signals were not dampened, they could have indicated systemic problems that your system could react to earlier.
 When, for national security, people are surrounded with negative reality distortion fields -- which are essentially toxic fields of sociophysical miasma where targets are escorted by handlers nearly twenty-four seven -- the long-term strategy is to isolate the target from the rest of the flock by scaring them away.
 This is done by artificially amplifying false